 I've actually been trying to talk about this since the Mueller case was ended.

-I called uh before.
+I called before.

-I had a question about uh where's the accountability in this administration of the whole government body here?
+I had a question about where's the accountability in this administration of the whole government body here?

 Because there seems to be nobody getting arrested for these lies they're telling in Congress.

-Where's Moeller getting arrested?
+Where's Mueller getting arrested?

 If he was lying on the stand right there about the Russian probe.

-You know the biggest problem with Mueller's testimony?
+You know, the biggest problem with Mueller's testimony?

 I mean, the guy knew nothing.